 There are a lot of different ways people can make money blogging.
 Affiliate marketing, ads, sponsored posts, and one of the most popular thing bloggers do to produce their income is they sell e-courses.

 They sell courses teaching you how to blog, how to make an income on your blog, heck, I’ve seen bloggers selling courses teaching you how to sell courses!

-(There may be affiliate links in the following.
-It won’t change anything for you, but I may earn a small commission if you purchase through my link.
+(There are affiliate links in the following.
+It won’t change anything for you, but I may earn a small commission if you sign up through my link.
 Like I said, I would love to make a full-time income from my blog! 😉 )

 Before I go on, let me just say something:

 There are some extremely qualified bloggers out there that have a wealth of information they can teach.

 Some of them have created succinct and valuable information on blogging and web design that is actually beneficial.
 So keep that in mind.
 Not all blog courses are created equal and there are some that actually have value to them and are worth the money spent.

 However, a new trend is rising where unqualified and uneducated people are selling their misguided information as gospel truth.